descarteslabs/descarteslabs-python/README.md

 - As with Catalog and Scenes, one or more products must now be specified when searching for bands or images.

+### DLTile

+- An off-by-1/2-pixel problem was identified in the coordinate transforms underlying `DLTile.rowcol_to_latlon` and `DLTile.latlon_to_rowcol`.
+The problem has been corrected, and you can expect to see slight differences in the results of these two methods.

 ### REST Clients

 - All the REST client types, such as `Metadata` and `Raster`, now support `get_default_client()` and `set_default_client()`